durden/dunder_talk/dunder_basics.md

 # Dunder Basics

 - Dunder just slang for double underscore
+- Sometimes called 'magic methods'
 - 'Private' class methods
-- Sometimes called 'magic methods'
-- Just a method with defined input/output
+- Just methods!
 - Poorly documented

 # Presenter Notes

+Lookup the args and when it's called and your good!

 Use of 'magic' here is a poor choice since the Python community values not using magic.
 In fact, dunder methods are just plain old methods